 Cooling rice after cooking may promote health by increasing the amount of resistant starch it contains.

-One study compared freshly cooked white rice to white rice that was cooked, refrigerated for 24 hours and then reheated.
-The rice that was cooked then cooled had 2.5 times as much resistant starch as the freshly cooked rice (17).
+A 2015 study compared freshly cooked white rice to white rice that was cooked, refrigerated for 24 hours and then reheated.
+The rice that was cooked then cooled had 2.5 times as much resistant starch as the freshly cooked rice (

 Researchers also tested what happened when both types of rice were eaten by 15 healthy adults.
 They found that eating the cooked then cooled rice led to a smaller blood glucose response.

-While more research in humans is needed, one study in rats found that eating rice that had been repeatedly heated and cooled led to less weight gain and lower cholesterol (24).
+While more research in humans is needed, one study found that eating rice that had been repeatedly heated and cooled altered the gut microbiome and reduced triglycerides and LDL levels in mice (18).

 There has been very little research on the effects of cooking and cooling pasta to increase resistant starch.
 Nevertheless, some research has shown that cooking then cooling wheat can indeed increase resistant starch content.

-One study found that resistant starch increased from 41% to 88% when wheat was heated and cooled (27).
+A 2009 study found that resistant starch increased from 41% to 88% when wheat was heated and cooled (

 However, the type of wheat in this study is more commonly used in bread than pasta, although the two types of wheat are related.